gilbertchen/duplicacy/README.md

 Storage URL: b2://bucket
 ```

-You'll need to input the account id and applicaction key.
+You'll need to input the account id and application key.

 BackBlaze offers perhaps the least expensive cloud storage at 0.5 cent per GB per month.
 Unfortunately their API does not support file renaming, so the -exclusive option is required when pruning old backups.
 This means concurrent access and deletion can't be permitted at the same time.